RafRomB/imml/docs/auto_tutorials/classify_incomplete_vision_language.rst

 Step 0: Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To run this tutorial, install the extras for deep learning and tutorials: pip install imml[deep]
+To run this tutorial, install the extras for deep learning: pip install imml[deep]
 We also use the Hugging Face Datasets library to load Oxford‑IIIT Pets: pip install datasets